respunn/Lespy/README.md

 ```

 ## .env File
-To run this project you will need to add the following environment variables to your .env file.
+To run this project you will need to create .env file and add the following environment variables to your file.

 `TOKEN = 'your_discord_bot_token'`